Historic Racing is one of Motorsport’s Best Kept Secrets

 Becoming a Member

-The 2021/2022 membership form for the Historic Sports and Racing Car Association is available as a PDF or DOC file from the following links.
+The 2023/2024 new membership and renewal forms for the Historic Sports and Racing Car Association are available from the following links.
 Just right-click and select ‘Save As’ to download it to your computer:

 The HSRCA Constitution